Carnival of the Animals Language Arts Unit Study

 - Find a great poetry unit study that includes different literary devices (such as imagery and personification) here.

 - Ogden Nash is the poet who wrote the text for Carnival of the Animals.
-Find the text and a brief unit study at this website, and find links to many of his other poetry here.
-Now choose another animal, not represented in Saint-Saens work, and write your own poem in the style and rhyme scheme of Ogden Nash’s poetry.
+Find the text and a brief unit study at this website, Now choose another animal, not represented in Saint-Saens work, and write your own poem in the style and rhyme scheme of Ogden Nash’s poetry.

 Explore these other poets who write humorously for children:

 - Shel Silverstein (click for official kids’ site) was a creative and hilarious poet who specialized in imaginative and inventive characters and events.
 Check out his books from the library.
 His poetry ranges from typical rhyme to non-rhyming, and are great for reading aloud!

 - Dr. Seuss- do you think of Dr. Seuss as a poet?
 He was one of the best!
 My personal favorite is the nonsense poetry of Fox in Socks.
 Work up a good rendition of the Tweedle Beetle section, just for fun.
 Here is the official Seussville site.

 - Edward Lear was known for his limericks and nonsense poetry.
 Here is his entire “Book of Nonsense” with illustrations, available for free online.

 © MAESTRO CLASSICS.
 DIV OF SIMON & SIMON, LLC, 2015.